RishiGC25/PythonExercises_And_PracticeProblems/README.md

 The purpose of this function is to give time with every record of food or exercise added in the file.
 Write a function to retrieve exercise or food file records for any client.

+## Exercise6_Game_StonePaperScissors
+This is a stone-paper-scissiors game against the CPU.
+It has a scoreboard which gets updated with each iteration.

+Rules:

+Stone X Scissors -- Stone   Wins
+Stone X Paper    -- Paper   Wins
+Paper X Scissors -- Scissor Wins

 _Author: Rishi_